 I won’t bore you with the drama of my mental health but it is still not great.
 I’m bouncing around medications and trying to find peace and joy in the things I seem to have control over in my life and yet many days I’m still clouded in sadness and overwhelmed with anxiety.
 I’m burdened by the worries of the world and my failure to my family and still sometimes just can’t stop crying.

-I found what I thought would be a dream job and I wrote the perfect cover letter and my resume spoke for itself and I cleaned up my social media of all evidence of mental health distress or political opinions just in case someone went digging and then the job came and went without even a spark of interest in me.
+I found what I thought would be a dream job and I wrote the perfect cover letter (A friend told me to try this advice for it this time around) and my resume spoke for itself and I cleaned up my social media of all evidence of mental health distress or political opinions just in case someone went digging and then the job came and went without even a spark of interest in me.
 And now I’m left facing this weird cleaned up social media and trying to face the questions of why I preach openness of mental health and why I proudly stand by my politics until I suddenly erase it all like I’m not worthy when I’m being authentic.
 And damn if that ugly revelation didn’t screw up my brain for a bit.

 I’m tired a lot which creates these terrible bags under my eyes.
 None of my clothes fit but I can’t go shopping because I have no job.
 It’s April which is the one month a year that my allergies flare up and rubbing my eyes (I KNOW, DAD, I NEED TO STOP RUBBING MY EYES) has created an ugly scab on my eyelid and my skin is blotchy and I’m just not feeling very pretty.